Stevie011/supermarket-price-comparitor/README.md

 way to access user’s shopping list- maybe stored locally in format that makes it easy to compare to prices

-simple algo- add up total for shopping list from each shop, give user back the lowest
+simple algo- add up total for shopping list from each shop, give user back the lowest -  simple form in concept.py

 slightly more complicated algo- once lowest price shop is found(for this example, store 1), check if certain number (perhaps if over a certain percentage of total number of items) of items from other stores are cheaper than the same item from original lowest store